 - Medications, such as the ones that treat inflammatory bowel disease (IBD).

-Generally, skin diseases may cause:
+Generally, the skin problems may cause:

-- Discolored skin patches (abnormal pigmentation).
+- Discolored patches (abnormal pigmentation).

 - Dry skin.

 Some health conditions can increase your chances of developing a disease.
 You may be more likely to experience changes or symptoms if you have: